On Afghanistan, the old war hawks are the new war hawks

 A parade of yesterday’s war hawks, exceedingly beige and newly dusted, are suddenly back on cable news networks where powerful resumes and the heady semblance of expertise have largely replaced the disgrace that should come from their prominent roles in pushing America’s longest war.
 The spotlight hasn’t been wasted either.
 Here’s Karl Rove, who led us into war in Afghanistan as the former aide to George W. Bush, shamelessly promoting the same bad national security conjectures that got us to this point in order to slam President Biden.

-“The attention span of Americans now is short,” Rove, whose stubborn chest-beating on the war on terror during the 2006 midterms resulted in Democrats winning control of both houses in Congress, told Politico in a piece on the potential political fallout from President Biden’s handling of Afghanistan.
+“The attention span of Americans now is short,” Rove, whose stubborn chest-beating on the war on terror during the 2006 midterms resulted in Democrats winning control of both houses of Congress, told Politico in a piece on the potential political fallout from Biden’s handling of Afghanistan.
 “But they will make a lasting judgment about the fall of Afghanistan before the next something bright and shiny comes along.”

 Rove continued, in perhaps the money quote, “It will be impossible for President Biden to wash this stain away.”